Welcome to the Ultimate Xiaomi Mijia MI SPHERE 360 camera FAQ, Wiki

 You can stitch Xiaomi videos with the PC app or with the smartphone app.
 Mi Sphere is compatible with Android and iOS, but you can only get the full video resolution if the processor is sufficiently powerful and supported by the app.
 Otherwise, the video resolution and sometimes the photo resolution will be lower.
 Please check this table.
 As of July 2017, the cheapest phone that can export Xiaomi videos at full resolution is the Xiaomi Redmi Note 4 (around $170).

 How good is the image quality?

-As of July 2017, the Xiaomi Mijia Mi Sphere has the best photo quality among 360 cameras under $400 and has the best video quality among 360 cameras under $400 (even though the Xiaomi video is “only” 3.5K).
+As of September 2018, the Xiaomi Mijia Mi Sphere has the best photo quality among 360 cameras under $400 and has very good video quality among 360 cameras under $400.
 Proof:

 – See my review, which has a photo and video comparison with the Samsung Gear 360 2017, Samsung Gear 360 2016, Insta360 Nano, Insta360 Air, Ricoh Theta.